 For multimedia, photographic essays, sound recordings and visual art, please first discuss the submission process and formatting with the managing editor at

-From December 2017 Plumwood Mountain is no longer considering unsolicited scholarly essays or creative prose.
-From time to time, there may be calls for such genres.
+From December 2017 Plumwood Mountain is no longer considering unsolicited scholarly essays or creative prose, unless a specific call for submissions invites these genres.

 Copyright of poems, artwork, articles and reviews remains with the contributor.